psq/swapr/README.md

 The current design of the Clarity traits makes it quite impractical to implement exchanging multiple pairs with single contracts, so a contract will need to be custom written (easy to automate) and deployed for each pair.

-I disagree with the formula showed in section 3.3.2 of the x-y-k paper (the `+ 1` should not be there), so unless someone can explain why it is there, I'm using my own formula.
-The modeling I did in a spreadsheet was clearly showing that with small numbers, the formula would be way off...
+I disagree with the formula showed in section 3.3.2 of the x-y-k paper (the `+ 1` should not be there), so unless someone can explain why it is there, I'm using my own formula, which re-calculated several times.
+The modeling I did in a spreadsheet was clearly showing that with small numbers, the formula would be way off using the one from the x-y-k paper...
 Story to be continued.